mikigraf/runmill/README.md

 RUNMILL_DEMO=1 npx tsx ../../src/cli/main.ts daemon --once
 ```

-Demo mode is explicit.
-Runmill never silently substitutes a fake integration in production.
+Runmill never silently replaces a real integration with a fake one.

 ## Configuration

-A minimal `runmill.yaml`:
+A minimal `runmill.yaml` looks like this:

 ```yaml
 # yaml-language-server: $schema=./runmill.schema.json